-As the primary interaction designer, I developed a prototype in Visual Basic to explore design concepts and facilitate user research, which also embedded IE4.
+As part of this work, I developed a prototype in Visual Basic to explore design concepts and facilitate user research, which also embedded IE4.
 That elimated the worry about browswer inconsistencies, and opened the doors to stuff like Ajax, DOM manipulation (“Dynamic HTML”), and offline functionality.
-But it required an installed app, which was very controversial.
+But it required an installed app, which was very controversial in the company.
 We did pursue this approach though.

 Despite the different types of user, the overall workflow is mostly the same — viewing and handling different types of documents, just from different perspectives: